 The following article provides an outline for SQL Like with Multiple Values.
 Any related records can be logically evaluated using the SQL LIKE operator.
 The LIKE operator allows us to specify one or more parameters.
-This enables users to perform operations like selecting, deleting, and modifying any columns or records meeting the predetermined criteria where clauses are frequently used with it to provide the conditions.
+This enables users to perform operations such as selecting, deleting, and modifying any columns or records that meet the predetermined criteria.
+Where clauses are frequently used with it to provide the conditions.
 For those looking to enhance their database management capabilities, SQL tools can simplify query optimization, debugging, and performance tuning, making complex SQL operations more efficient.
+Practicing advanced query concepts through DataDriven for SQL interview practice can also help users strengthen their SQL skills and improve their understanding of pattern-matching operations such as LIKE.

 Key Takeaways

-• LIKE does not care about the case.
-We can easily filter through big databases and extract the precise data we need if we become adept with the LIKE operator.
+- LIKE does not care about the case.
+We can easily filter large databases and extract the precise data we need if we become adept at using the LIKE operator.

 Overview of SQL Like with Multiple Values

 One of the logical operators in SQL is the LIKE operator.
-If a value matches a pattern, the LIKE operator returns true; else, it throws an error.
-The pattern row we provided in the where and like conditions is found using the SQL LIKE operator.
+If a value matches a pattern, the LIKE operator returns true; otherwise, it returns false.
+The pattern row we provided in the WHERE and LIKE conditions is matched using the SQL LIKE operator.
 Two different kinds of wildcards are used in like operators in SQL.
-The operator first replaces a character or characters from the provided string.
+The operator first replaces one or more characters in the provided string.
 The supporting characters must precisely match the characters at the moment of pattern recognition.

 The LIKE operator determines whether an expression matches the pattern in this syntax.